kakuPandeyy/assignmentCrud/README.md

 - Use load balancers to distribute traffic if app grows.
 - Use CDN for static assets (React build files) to reduce latency.
 - Use caching (Redis or in-memory cache) for frequently requested data.
+- **Implement CI/CD pipelines (e.g., GitHub Actions or Jenkins) for automated testing and continuous deployment to streamline releases and ensure reliability.**
 ### Security & Performance

 - Enable JWT authentication for secure access.